 Once you elect to solicit input from your employees, you not only have to listen to them, you must act on the results.
 That doesn’t mean you have to acquiesce to every wish but you must acknowledge the input and create a plan to address the legitimate issues of concern.
 Failure to do this will not only cost you credibility and integrity but it will compound your turn over problems.

-• Create opportunities to learn -- Demonstrate your willingness by taking a risk, assign employees tasks that may stretch their talent and then coach them (not manage) through the process.
+• Create opportunities to learn—Demonstrate your willingness by taking a risk and assign employees tasks that may stretch their talent and then coach them (not manage) through the process.

 The answer to that question is that it depends.
-It depends on many factors including the unemployment rate, your individual market, and the type of business you are in, the external environment, individual job function and even something as simple as the neighborhood your plant is in.
-However, I will give you my personal general opinion as to what your unplanned (employees that leave by their own decision) turn over rate should not exceed.
-(Remember – this is unplanned turn over)
+It depends on many factors including the unemployment rate, your individual market, the type of business you are in, the external environment, individual job function, and even something as simple as the neighborhood your plant is in.
+However, I will give you my personal general opinion as to what your unplanned (employees that leave by their own decision) turnover rate should not exceed.
+(Remember—this is unplanned turn over.)